 I'm not a writer per se, except of pitch decks and script notes.
 This means I'm a producer, and to be more specific, a creative producer, meaning, I develop projects by originating or helping shape the ideas, scripts, and productions, and get them funded.
 Once upon a time it was large scale events for major corporations for audiences ranging in size from 1,000 to 150,000.
 Some of those were a part of the Olympic Games, Formula 1 Racing, PGA Golf, and World Expos.
 Some of it included performances by superstar performers like Bruno Mars, Aerosmith, and U2.
 Before that it was agenting celebrities and activists.

-When I say I'm not a writer, it might be more accurate to say I'm not a writer yet, because just this morning I started writing something I have no intended shape or destination for yet, other than to help me cope with a real life story currently unfolding.
+When I say I'm not a writer, it might be more accurate to say I don’t feel I’m a writer yet, but I’m working on it.
+It’s up to me to define whether I am or not.
+I’m not basing my judgment on anyone else’s.
+For me, I need to rack up more “butt-in-seat-time” before I’ll feel I can call myself a writer, and I need to turn out a work finished to my own standards.
+On the day I put up this post originally I started writing something I have no intended shape or destination for yet, other than to help me cope with a real life story currently unfolding.
+If “writing what you know” is a strategy of value, now I have to muster the knowledge of how to write what I know well, and finish this piece in some form.
 It could one day turn out to be a book, or an article, or a movie; I don't know.
 All I do know is that it is called "Holding Moonlight," and it's about my adventure of being the parent of my now 32 year old writer, film/video editor, and aspiring director son, Jameson, who after four open heart surgeries as a kid now needs and is pursuing a combination, simultaneous heart/liver transplant to save his life.
 Whether he can get this surgery isn't clear yet.
-Getting it sorted out is already harrowing.
-All the producing work I do is in collaboration with my wife and son in a company we call Corstoria.
-The name is a portmanteau of the latin words for heart and stories.
-The work keeps the three of us close, purposefully.
-The Story Summit experience helps me grow in proficiency towards these goals, and also provides encouragement and community, something I need to survive and succeed.
-I'm grateful.
-BTW, we don't take on other people's projects because it's all we can do to manage our own.
+He’s been approved for it, after a lot of wrangling and duress.
+Getting it sorted out has been harrowing because, as he’s been told by his doctors, he’s a unique case even among the unique population of which he is a part — fontan kids requiring simultaneous heart and liver transplants — which means he doesn’t neatly fit to the parameters the transplant board uses to dole out hearts.
+So his docs had to file for an exception.
+It’s recently been granted.
+Now he’s living in hospital awaiting a donor and hoping one appears in time.